Large sample properties of GMM estimators under second-order identification: Introduction

 For the situation where one of the elements of $\phi ,$ say $\phi _{p},$ is not first-order but only second-order locally identified, Sargan (1983), Rotnitzky et al. (2000) and Kruiniger (2013) developed asymptotic theory for IV estimators, MLEs and Quasi MLEs, respectively.
 A common finding is that the estimator of the parameter that is only second-order locally identified converges at a quartic root rate, i.e., at rate $T^{-1/4}$ and has a non-normal asymptotic distribution, while the estimators of the parameters that are first-order locally identified converge at the usual square root rate, i.e., at rate $T^{-1/2}$ and have asymptotic distributions that are mixtures of normal distributions.
 Furthermore, the limiting distribution of $ T^{1/2}(\widehat{\phi }_{p}-\phi _{0,p})^{2}$ is a mixture of a half-normal distribution and $0$.

 Dovonon and Renault (2009) give a formal definition of second-order local identification in the context of GMM\ estimation.
 Dovonon and Hall (2018), henceforth DH, present an asymptotic theory for GMM estimators under second-order identification.
 The limiting distribution they give for the estimator of the second-order locally identified parameter, i.e., $\phi _{p}$ , holds if a certain condition is satisfied.
 However, as we show in this paper, their condition is only satisfied when $\phi $ is overidentified.
 Furthermore, we show that the limiting distribution of $\widehat{\phi }_{p}$ depends on whether $\phi $ is exactly identified or overidentified.
 In particular, the limiting distributions of the sign of $T^{1/4}(\widehat{\phi }_{p}-\phi _{0,p})$ for the cases of exact and overidentification, respectively, are different and are obtained by using expansions of the GMM objective function of different orders.
+In fact, in the case of exact identification the limiting distribution of the sign of $T^{1/4}(\widehat{ \phi }_{p}-\phi _{0,p})$ may not even exist.
 The reason for these differences is that in the case of exact identification some terms in the expansion vanish.
-On the other hand, we find that the formula for the limiting distribution of the GMM\ estimator of the vector with the other elements of $\phi $ is the same for both cases.
+On the other hand, we find that the formula for the limiting distribution of the GMM\ estimator of the vector with the other elements of $\phi $, viz. $\widehat{\phi }_{1}$, is the same for both cases.

+When the parameters are overidentified, the GMM estimator $\widehat{\phi }$ depends on a weight matrix.
+We show that the asymptotically optimal weight matrix for $\widehat{\phi }_{1}$ is different from the asymptotically optimal weight matrix for $\widehat{\phi }_{p}$, and that only the latter weight matrix is the same as the one that is used when all the parameters are first-order identified.